Rastikko/old-erudite-battles-server/README.md

 ### Refactors

-  - Avoid game model to interface with userId
+  - Avoid game model to interface with userId.

  ## Standars